A great card for first-timers, with excellent cash back if you spend in its rotating categories.

 You have bad credit.

-Discover is likely to approve customers with no credit history.
-However, it’s also likely to deny customers with poor credit.
+Discover welcomes customers with no credit history.
+However, it may deny customers with poor credit.
 If you have bad credit, consider a secured credit card.
+Because you can only get one by putting down a security deposit, more banks are willing to take you on as a customer.

 What should I know before I apply?